 - The golf course at Steele Creek Park remains open.
 Golf cart rentals are limited to one player per cart, and cleaning supplies are provided to sanitize carts prior to play.
 We ask that no more than one guest at a time be inside the pro shop.

-- Administrative offices at the Slater Community Center are open to the public, however all classes and other activities remain suspended pending further guidance from Governor Bill Lee and public health officials.
+- Administrative offices at the Slater Community Center are open to the public, however all classes and other activities remain suspended pending further guidance from public health officials.

-- City fixed route buses, paratransit, and job access services are currently running on regular schedule and all fees have been waived.
+- City fixed route buses, paratransit, and job access services are currently running on regular schedule.
 In order to adhere to CDC guidelines, no more than 10 riders will be permitted on any transit vehicle at one time.
 Enhanced cleaning and sanitizing procedures are being employed to keep vehicles as safe as possible.

 For the latest information about COVID-19, please visit the following resources: